Walter Stewart (general): Family

-On April 11, 1781, prior to the British surrender at Yorktown, Stewart was married to Deborah McClenachan, the 17-year-old eldest daughter of a Philadelphia businessman.
+On April 11, 1781, prior to end of the siege of Yorktown, Stewart was married to Deborah McClenachan, the 17-year-old eldest daughter of a Philadelphia businessman.
 Stewart's father-in-law, Blair McClenachan, was known as a founder of the First City Troop, and had bought the house known as Cliveden from Benjamin Chew in September 1779.
 Cliveden had been badly damaged in heavy fighting during the Battle of Germantown.

 Stewart and his wife had eight children, including one born in Ireland, and another in England.
 The children were: